 2. Data is organized into an approach to highlight the focus of the study.

-In our example, data in the case would be organized in a chronological order to portray how the client got into the program, went through the program and did not receive effective services.
+In our example, data in the case would be organized in chronological order to portray how the client got into the program, went through the program, and did not receive effective services.

 3. A case study narrative is developed.

 The narrative is a highly readable story that integrates and summarizes key information around the focus of the case study.
 The narrative should be complete to the extent that it is the eyes and ears of an outside reader to understand what happened regarding the case.
 In our example, the narrative might include key demographic information about the client, phases in the program’s process through which the client passed and any major differences noticed about that client during the process, early indicators of failures, and key quotes from the client.

 4. The narrative might be validated by review from program participants.

 For example, the client for whom the program failed, would read the narrative to ensure it fully depicted his or her experience and results.

 5. Case studies might be cross-compared to isolate any themes or patterns.

 For example, various case studies about program failures might be compared to notice commonalities in these clients’ experiences and how they went through the program.
 These commonalities might highlight where in the program the process needs to be strengthened.